QUESTIONS & ANSWERS

 Can I be supportive without joining the band?

-We are seeking individuals interested in collaborating in the development of additional ensembles.
+We are seeking individuals interested in collaborating in the development of additional non-profit ensembles.
 For members of all ensembles there will be significant educational and social components following the concept and philosophy of the International New Horizons Music Association.
 There will be a focus on individuals in the middle-age group and older.
 Collaborators can be musicians, business leaders and others interested in establishing a program that can offer the physical and mental health benefits that music-making can bring to the mature person.
 For more information, please see our Contact page.

 How do I get started?